 - Amphotericin B (Fungizone)

-- Fluconazole (Diflucan): Used to treat fungal infections
+- Fluconazole (Diflucan): used to treat fungal infections

-- Theophylline (TheoDur): Used for asthma
+- Theophylline (TheoDur): used for asthma

 If you are taking any of these medications, it is important for your doctor to test your potassium levels to see whether or not you need a supplement.
-Do not start taking a supplement on your own.
+DO NOT start taking a supplement on your own.

-Other potential interactions include:
+Other potential interactions

-Digoxin -- Low blood levels of potassium increase the likelihood of toxic effects from digoxin, a medication used to treat abnormal heart rhythms and heart failure.
+Digoxin: Low blood levels of potassium increase the likelihood of toxic effects from digoxin, a medication used to treat abnormal heart rhythms and heart failure.
 Your doctor will test your potassium levels to make sure they stay normal.